Ellimaaac/Automatic-webp-to-png-Converter/README.md

-# Automatic-webp-to-png-Converter
-automatic .webp to .png converter script
+# .webp to .png script